2020 Columbus Crew SC season

 The 2020 Columbus Crew SC season was the club's 25th season of existence and their 25th consecutive season in Major League Soccer, the top flight of soccer in the United States and Canada.
 The first match of the season was on March 1 against New York City FC.
 It was the second season under head coach Caleb Porter.
 Columbus were also set to compete in the U.S. Open Cup, before its cancelation due to the COVID-19 pandemic.
+This was the first season without Wil Trapp and Federico Higuain since 2012 and 2011, respectively.

 The 2020 season saw Columbus earn their second ever MLS Cup championship, their first since 2008.
 Columbus defeated Seattle Sounders FC, 3–0 in the championship match.